momentohq/momento-node-ioredis-client/README.md

   config.cacheName,
 );

-// Or use Momento wrapper functions to provide a more drop in friendly replacement when trying to toggle between Momento and Redis.
+// Or use Momento wrapper functions to provide a more drop-in friendly replacement when trying to toggle between Momento and Redis.
 // Use env vars to configure Momento.
 See Momento wrapper function configuration section.
 // Initialize basic Redis client Momento wrapper const redisClient = NewIORedisWrapper();